ysyk2021/the-positive-thinking-edge-in-customer-service-developing-the-mindset-and-habits-for-exceptional/src/chapter-2-1.md

-Chapter X: Overview of Positive Psychology and Its Applications in Customer Service
+Overview of Positive Psychology and Its Applications in Customer Service
 ===================================================================================

 In this chapter, we will provide an overview of positive psychology and explore its applications in the context of customer service.
 Positive psychology is the scientific study of human well-being and flourishing, focusing on strengths, happiness, and optimal functioning.
 By applying principles and techniques from positive psychology, customer service professionals can enhance their mindset, improve interactions with customers, and deliver exceptional service experiences.